Santa Rosa Island Backcountry Beach Camping Overview

 Recreation

-Maps.
 Please refer to topographical maps for more accurate mileage and to help with the following descriptions.
-It is recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.
+It is recommended that all backcountry campers have both digital and physical maps.
+Backpackers should carry topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers carry nautical charts before departing on their journey.

 * Camping Just South of East Point is NOT Recommended.
-While no camping is allowed at East Point, there is a small pocket beach just to the south in the Southeast Quadrant that is open to camping between August 16 and September 15.
+While no camping is allowed at East Point, there is a small pocket beach just to the south in the Southeast Quadrant.
 However, it is not recommended for camping as this beach is very, small and may be washed out at higher tides.
 In addition, pounding surf and strong winds constantly reshape this beach.

 ** Hiking Beyond East Point.
 If hiking beyond East Point to Ford Point, it is recommended that you follow the ridge line or road until you reach the northeast ridge of San Augustine Canyon.
 Follow this ridge down to the mouth of the canyon.
 Hiking along the beach from East Point to Ford Point is impossible due to section of vertical cliffs that drop directly into the ocean.
 However, kayakers can access beaches throughout this area.
 Once hikers reach Ford Point, they may follow the low terrace or higher ridge (both eventually run into a coastal road) down to the Johnsons Lee area.
 Refer to topographical maps for more information.